Quantum Resource Comparison for Two Leading Surface Code Lattice Surgery Approaches: Conclusion

+Although the spin dynamics applications under consideration in the present study are important due to their understood scientific utility~\cite{coffrin2023quantum}, it is \textit{a priori} unclear whether our qualitative insights apply to quantum dynamics for fermionic Hamiltonians.
+Although Trotter circuits for fermionic systems are expected to have lower parallelizability than those of spin systems due to the need for mappings from fermions to spins, recent advances such as the use of fermionic SWAP networks to localize interactions at the expense of additional operations may ameliorate this problem~\cite{akahoshi2025compilation}.
+As such, these circuits may lie between the two extremes studied in the present work.
+It would be interesting for future work to compare resource costs of fermionic dynamics simulations between direct Clifford+T and SPBC compilation schemes.

 Lastly, we acknowledge that the FTRE reported in this study are huge.
-Though these resources are abstracted from the physical layer, it is straightforward to obtain physical-layer estimates by e.g. multiplying $\tau_{\mathrm{total}}\times d$ by a surface code cycle time in seconds.
+Though these resources are abstracted from the physical layer, it is straightforward to obtain physical-layer estimates by e.g. multiplying $\tau_{\mathrm{total}}\times d$ by the time (in seconds) for one round of syndrome extraction.
 The emphasis of this study was to compare resource estimates from two competing approaches to surface code lattice surgery compilation and their implications on FTRE, not to propose expected resource estimates for executing the applications we consider.
 Our results highlight the need for (a) improved general-purpose surface code lattice surgery compilation techniques and open-source implementations and (b) improved resource optimization techniques for surface code lattice surgery architectures.
 Our results also perhaps strengthen the case that surface code lattice surgery has too large an overhead for utility-scale quantum computation.